Nmap for Pentester: Host Discovery

 TCP ACK Ping Scan

-It is a method of host discovery which is similar to TCP SYN Ping scan but slightly differs.
+It is a method of host discovery that is similar to TCP SYN Ping scan, but it slightly differs.
 This scan also makes use of Port 80.
-The pentester sends an empty TCP packet to the target and as there is no connection between them, it will receive an Acknowledgement packet and will then reset and terminate the request
+The pentester sends an empty TCP packet to the target, and as there is no connection between them, it will receive an Acknowledgement packet and will then reset and terminate the request

 nmap -sn -PA 192.168.1.108 --disable-arp-ping